Bobby Witt Jr. Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 21st-ranked team ERA across all MLB pitching staffs (4.56).
+- The Pirates have a 4.55 team ERA that ranks 21st among all MLB pitching staffs.

-- Pirates pitchers combine to give up the seventh-fewest home runs in baseball (142 total, 1.1 per game).
+- Pirates pitchers combine to give up the fifth-fewest home runs in baseball (142 total, 1.1 per game).

-- Selby (1-0) gets the starting nod for the Pirates, his second this season.
+- Jackson (0-1) takes the mound for the Pirates to make his third start of the season.

-- The right-hander last appeared on Saturday against the Chicago Cubs, when he tossed two scoreless innings without surrendering a hit.
+- His last time out came out of the bullpen on Thursday when the righty threw six innings against the Chicago Cubs, surrendering two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.